oracle-livelabs/converged/microservices-cicd/jenkins-oke-flow/jenkins-oke-flow.md

   On GitHub settings - add a WebHook with the IP address of Jenkins console: http://<ip-address>/github-webhook/

-## Task 2: AppDev CI/CD Pipeline Walkthrough
+## Task 2: CI/CD Workflow Walkthrough

 1. Connect to cloud shell
  kubectl get pods --all-namespaces